jsous7/Stock-Market-Simulator/README.md

 -	This pattern was used in order to fully prepare an instance of an Entity, saving time with Entity Configurations and setters and getters.

-Abstract Factory Design Pattern - Creational
+Factory Design Pattern - Creational

 -	Most of the times, we can’t create an object simply instantiating it once this object can have dependencies or pre-requirements in order to be created.
 To gather all the required elements in order to create an fully functional object without spend excessive amount of code, a Factory is used to encapsulate all the logic for the object creation.
 SOA – Service Oriented Architecture